ShaShaMan26/SSRG/README.md

 [Here](https://cdn.shashack.org/SSRG/SongDataTemplate.json) is a template :)

-If you haven't messed anything up, your song should now appear in game and you can now play and edit it till your hearts content.
+If you haven't messed anything up, your song should now appear in game and you can now play and edit it to your heart's content.

 # Known Issues